-The feasibility study phase. will be led by Faculty member in Architecture and Director of the Center for Preservation and Adaptive Reuse, collaborating with the Green Futures Lab and students of the College of Built Environment.
-Funds will be used for a Licensed Landscape Architect Consultant (approx. \$20,000), a graduate research summer assistant (200 hours/\$8000) and studio supplement (\$1000) for a total of \$29,000 (est).
+The feasibility study phase will be led by Kathryn Merlino, a faculty member in Architecture and Director of the Center for Preservation and Adaptive Reuse.
+We will also be using the resources of the CBE and the Green Futures Lab, as well as UW project staff on the shell house team.
+Grant funds for this phase. will be used for a Licensed Landscape Architect Consultant (approx. \$20,000), a graduate research summer assistant (200 hours/ \$8000) and studio supplement (\$1000) for a total of \$29,000 (est).
+We are excited to launch this project, and appreciate your consideration for the Campus Sustainability Fund grant.